notlimey/cra-template-srt/README.md

  - `DefaultTitle` is the default title of the website so you don't need to set the title on every page. <br />
  - `DefaultDescription` is the default description of the website so you don't need to set the description on every page. <br />
  - `ThemeColor` is the theme color of the website.
 The default is #000000

+## CombindClasses

+Combind Classes is a component which is used when you want to add a class conditionally.
+It takes two parameters `classes which you want to be on component no matter what(a)` and `class / classes which will only be added if condition is met(b)`